yhirano55/activerecord-autoscope/README.md

 ### Manually settings

-If you want to define these scope methods manually, you have to add this initializer file:
+This gem provides automatically each scopes with `method_missing` If you don't any configuration, you can use it.
+But if you want to define these scope methods manually, you have to add this initializer file:

 ```ruby
 # config/initializers/activerecord_autoscope.rb